pkgranholt/Improved-search-for-used-cars/Presentation.md

             rel_fr$car_prod_y == '2014' )
 ```

 Now we use the even_fr-vector to create the means and put this value into the correct columns.
+Note that this process is only done four times, as there are only four combinations of sequential report years in the data set (which is the basis for creating the means).

+The code below does the following: First the mean between the two report years is created.
+Then, every time the lowest of the two sequential years is an even number, the mean is put into the fault rate column for both report years.
+A similar thing is done for when the lowest of the two sequential years is an odd number, but these times, the insertion of the mean is "lagged" one year, so that we get the diamond pattern from the illustration.

 ```r
 rel_fr$mean1617 <- rowMeans(rel_fr[,c("2016", "2017")], na.rm = TRUE)